amiliceviic/Uni-Project-Simple-RESTAPI/README.md

 ### ⚙️ Installation

-Build Uni-Project-Simple-RESTAPI from the source and intsall dependencies:
+Build University-Project-Simple-RESTAPI from the source and intsall dependencies:

 1. **Clone the repository:**